The validate command validates YAML, JSON, and MD files to verify they are in compliance with Cortex standards.

 Each error found by the validate command has an error code attached to it.
 The error code is in brackets preceding the error itself.

 You can define a validation config file to meet your specific requirements.
 If no file is defined, the default config file is used.
-The default configuration includes basic validation checks that ensure only valid content is uploaded to Cortex XSOAR, preventing any faulty or incorrect content from being uploaded.
+The default configuration includes basic validation checks that ensure only valid content is uploaded to Cortex XSOAR.

 Config file sections